Understanding Nutrition and Making Healthy Food Choices

 Dinner

-Grilled salmon served with steamed broccoli and roasted red potatoes
+Grilled salmon served with steamed broccoli, sauteed mushrooms, and roasted fingerling potatoes

 Snack